 Welding with DC Straight and Reverse Polarity

-a.
-The electrical arc welding circuit is the same as any electrical circuit.
+To understand welding with DC straight and reverse polarity, it is important to understand the*** electrical arc welding circuit,*** which is the same as any electrical circuit.
 In the simplest electrical circuits, there are three factors: current, or the flow of electricity; pressure, or the force required to cause the current to flow; and resistance, or the force required to regulate the flow of current.

 Resistance is the restriction to current flow in an electrical circuit.
 Every component in the circuit, including the conductor, has some resistance to current flow.
 Current flows easier through some conductors than others; that is, the resistance of some conductors is less than others.
 Resistance depends on the material, the cross-sectional area, and the temperature of the conductor.
 The unit of electrical resistance is the ohm.
 It is designated by the letter R.

 A simple electrical circuit is shown by figure 10-12.
 This circuit includes two meters for electrical measurement: a voltmeter, and an ammeter.
 It also shows a symbol for a battery.
 The longer line of the symbol represents the positive terminal.
 Outside of a device that sets up the EMF, such as a generator or a battery, the current flows from the negative (-) to the positive (+).
 The arrow shows the direction of current flow.
 The ammeter is a low resistance meter shown by the round circle and arrow adjacent to the letter I. The pressure or voltage across the battery can be measured by a voltmeter.
 The voltmeter is a high resistance meter shown by the round circle and arrow adjacent to the letter E. The resistance in the circuit is shown by a zigzag symbol.
 The resistance of a resistor can be measured by an ohmmeter.
 An ohmmeter must never be used to measure resistance in a circuit when current is flowing.